instantOS/instantos.github.io/docs/programs.md

 menu, instantASSIST, shutdown menu and more.
-It started as a dmenu fork and was rewritten in Rust, keeping the dmenu workflow (items on stdin, selection on stdout, full keyboard control) while adding mouse support, animations, icon prefixes, comments, alt-tab behaviour, streamed input, a slider mode, frecency and native support for both X11 and Wayland.
+It started as a dmenu fork and was rewritten in Rust, keeping the dmenu workflow (items on stdin, selection on stdout, full keyboard control) while adding mouse support, animations, item icons, headings, alt-tab behaviour, streamed input, a slider mode, frecency and native support for both X11 and Wayland.
 It includes Catppuccin, classic and Gruvbox themes plus a cross-platform TOML appearance file.
 The command line uses modern long options (`--width`, `--prompt`, `--match-mode`, ...) with a few single-letter shortcuts (`-i`, `-p`, `-l`, ...).

-See the [instantMENU development docs](/development/instantMENU) for markup syntax (comments, colors, icons, grids), configuration, startup behavior and the command line.
+See the [instantMENU development docs](/development/instantMENU) for item syntax (headings, colors, icons, matching metadata, grids), configuration, startup behavior and the command line.

 ## instantPACMAN